-In an unfortunate hunting accident, two hunters were shot while using a turkey fan during the Kansas turkey opener.
+In an unfortunate turkey hunting accident, two hunters were shot while using a fan during the Kansas season opener.

 The story first caught the attention of authorities when the shooter drove the two injured hunters to the hospital in Girard, Kansas.
 According to the Joplin Globe, both hunters had sustained potentially life-threatening injuries.

-The hunters, Justin Wiles, 34, and Gary Dienst, 32, of Arkansas, were both shot in their face and upper body by a single shot from a 12-gauge shotgun.
-The person who fired that shot has been identified as Dienst’s older brother, Kenneth Dienst, 35, of West Plains, Missouri.
+The turkey hunters, Justin Wiles, 34, and Gary Dienst, 32, of Arkansas, were both shot in their face and upper body by a single shot from a 12-gauge shotgun.
+The person who fired that shot has been identified as Dienst's older brother, Kenneth, 35, of West Plains, Missouri.

 The sheriff's department has been investigating the incident and report that all signs are leading to an accidental incident.
 The hunters had split up early in the morning to hunt two separate locations on the property.
 Kenneth told the investigators that he had moved into position where he believed to have been calling in a turkey.
 It is unknown if there was actually a turkey he was calling in, and somehow Kenneth's brother and good friend both ended up in the same area.

 The two hunters were set up behind a turkey fan.
-This lead Kenneth to believe they were the turkey he had been calling to.
+This led Kenneth to believe they were near the wild turkey he'd been calling to.
 Immediately after taking the shot, he realized what had happened and ran to his brother and friend.
 They were both struck by the gun shot.

 Kenneth helped them to their feet and back to their truck, then drove them to the hospital.
 A full investigation is still underway.